Moktar13/Covid-19-Toolkit/README.md

 ## 🦠 Desireable Features
 Because COVID-19 applies to every single person, the application needs to provide a universal set of features that make the application easy-to-use, while being informative at the same time.
 Here are 5 of the most desirable features.
-  1. Thermal Camera for COVID-19 Detection
+  1. Thermal Imaging for COVID-19 Detection
   2. Personalized Portfolio
   3. In Need / Offering Help Chat
   4. Universal Self-Assessment Check